Monitoring is available for Team and Enterprise plans. OTel monitoring requires Claude desktop app version 1.1.4173 or later.

 - Events are only exported when an admin configures the OTLP endpoint

-user.email is included in event attributes — work with your telemetry backend to filter or redact if this is a concern
+tool_inputattribute (file paths, URLs, search patterns, and other arguments) is included only when you enabletoolDetailsinotlpContentCapture user.emailis always included in event attributes, so configure your telemetry backend to filter or redact it if this is a concern